How to Create a YouTube Thumbnail: Tips for Click-Worthy Videos

 So even if you have a loyal audience through your subscribers or coming from other social media platforms, having a good thumbnail and title on hand to make an immediate first impression will help you grow your audience even more.

-How do I make my thumbnail and title better?
+How do I make the best YouTube thumbnails and titles?

 Below, we’ll go through a list of specific strategies that will help you up your thumbnail and title game, but there are two key things for you to keep in mind before we get to that.